-This Scenarios Guide was developed to help you prepare for your organization's migration from IBM Lotus Notes to Microsoft Exchange, using Quest's Migrator for Notes to Exchange (Migrator for Notes to Exchange).
-These pages will familiarize you with Migrator for Notes to Exchange's component tools, explain how those tools are typically used within the broader context of an overall migration project, and provide step-by-step instructions for how to prepare for migration and then how to migrate the data in various scenarios.
+This Scenarios Guide was developed to help you prepare for your organization's migration from Notes to Microsoft Exchange, using Quest Migrator for Notes to Exchange.
+These pages will familiarize you with Migrator for Notes to Exchange component tools, explain how those tools are typically used within the broader context of an overall migration project, and provide step-by-step instructions for how to prepare for migration and then how to migrate the data in various scenarios.

-This Guide is intended for network administrators, consultants, analysts, and any other IT professionals who will use the Migrator for Notes to Exchange tools or participate in planning for a migration project.
+This Guide is intended for network administrators, consultants, analysts, and any other IT professionals who will use the Migrator for Notes to Exchange (MNE) tools or participate in planning for a migration project.